Here’s a look at St. Patrick’s Day, celebrated on March 17 every year.

 St. Patrick is responsible for converting the people of Ireland to Christianity.

-At sixteen, he was brought to Ireland as a slave.
+At 16, he was brought to Ireland as a slave.

-He escaped six years later and becomes a priest.
+He escaped six years later and became a priest.

 Following a vision, he returned to Ireland to Christianize the Irish people.